-The Cretan pomace brandy raki (also known as tsikoudia) is an integral part of local culture.
+Raki (also known as tsikoudia), the Cretan pomace brandy, is an integral part of local culture.
 A shot of the fiery brew is offered as a welcome, at the end of a meal and pretty much at any time and on all occasions.
-Distilled from grape stems and pips left over from the grapes pressed for wine, it is similar to the tsipouro found in other parts of Greece, Middle Eastern arak, Italian grappa, Irish poteen or Turkish raki.
+Distilled from grape stems and pips left over from the grapes pressed for wine, it is similar to the tsipouro found in other parts of Greece, Middle Eastern arak, Italian grappa, Irish poteen or Turkish rakı.

 Each October, the raki distilling season starts, with distilleries and private stills around the island producing massive quantities.
 Expect lots of drinking and feasting, and if you pass a village distilling raki, you may well get an invitation.
 Good raki has a smooth mellow taste with no noticeable after-burn and shouldn’t cause a hangover.
 It does not incorporate herbs, and is drunk neat.
 Family-owned distilleries bottle the potent brew in plastic water bottles, sold in groceries, tavernas or by the roadside.

 In winter, look for warm rakomelo – raki, honey and cloves.

 Ouzo, the famous Greek aniseed spirit, has a more limited following in Crete.
 It is served neat, with ice and a separate glass of water for dilution (which makes it turn milky white).